layoutBox/StackViewLayout/README.md

 * StackViewLayout share the same exact API as [FlexLayout](https://github.com/layoutBox/FlexLayout).
 But its usage is easier in most situations.
 * StackViewLayout is incredibly fast compared to UIStackView.
 See [Performance](#performance).
 * Fine items spacing adjustment using margins.
-* Not too intrusive.
+* Not intrusive.
 StackViewLayout only adds one property to existing iOS classes: `UIView.item`.
 * Method's name match [PinLayout](https://github.com/mirego/PinLayout) and [FlexLayout](https://github.com/layoutBox/FlexLayout).
-* StackView inherits from UIView, so it supports all visual tweaks, including backgroundColor, layer borders.
+* StackView inherits from UIView, so it supports all visual tweaks, including backgroundColor, layer borders, round corners, animations, ....
 Which is not the case for UIStackView.
 * StackView doesn't have an internal list of items (as [`UIStackView.arrangedSubviews`](https://developer.apple.com/documentation/uikit/uistackview/1616232-arrangedsubviews)), it simply layout all views from its `UIView.subviews` array.

 <br>